-PS.107:1-3, 23-32.
-(Alternate) This psalm celebrates the steadfast love of God toward the redeemed of Israel showing how God brought them through great trials.
+PSALM 107:1-3, 23-32.
+(Alternate).
+This psalm celebrates the steadfast love of God toward the redeemed of Israel showing how God brought them through great trials.

 2 CORINTHIANS 6:1-13.
 This passage should be read in connection with the preceding passage beginning at 5:11.
 Paul had a continuing conflict with the Corinthians Christians.
 They did not always accept him and his preaching as he would have preferred.
 Despite extreme difficulties he reiterates his appeal that the Corinthians respond to the message of reconciliation with God through Jesus Christ.

 MARK 4:35‑41.
 The question about who Jesus really is comes to the fore in this brief story.
 He calms a storm which had arisen suddenly as the disciples were taking him across theSea of Galilee in a boat.
 Not only did he rebuke the waves, he also rebuked the disciples for their lack of faith.
 That is the whole point of the story: nothing could harm the disciples while he was with them.

 Many people have found great comfort in sensing Jesus’ constant presence in the most difficult and dangerous crises.
 Mark’s audience in Romein the 60s AD surely felt that way as they faced persecution by Emperor Nero.
 It is probable that both Peter and Paul were martyred during this period.